Current Biotech Seed Products

 For a full list of product status across all commodities in all markets, the Crop Life International (CLI) provides public access to the www.biotradestatus.com database.

 NCGA recognizes the grower’s need for access to technology while respecting export markets that do not maintain synchronized regulatory review of biotechnology products.
 Our policy is to require technology companies establish import approval for all traits in corn to our #1 export market, Japan and be pursuing approval in all other markets.

 In addition, NCGA reviews new products coming to market and their status globally to assess the global trade impacts.
 We review how new products can come to market under a stewardship program to avoid regulatory regimes that have not synchronized with the majority of the markets worldwide.
 We prioritize the education of growers understanding the terms of the stewardship program and seed company follow up on grain flows away from potentially sensitive markets.
-Below are current US and Japanese approved products that are under stewardship due to regulatory delays in the EU and China.
+Below are current approved products that are under stewardship due to regulatory delays in an asynchronous system.

 Stewardship Program here.

 Product information here.